-- Business-type activities. - Increasing results may indicate that a local government is not systematically investing in capital assets which may indicate increasing deferred replacement or maintenance cost. - The unfavorable rating is due to increases in accumulated depreciation over the past few years which were greater than the increases in capital assets.
-With the completion of the \$44 million airport terminal expansion in 2011, no major capital additions to Pensacola International Airport have been made thus skewing the trends.
-With the increase in the capital outlay in the utility and airport funds, this number should improve over the next few fiscal years.
+- Business-type activities. - Increasing results may indicate that a local government is not systematically investing in capital assets which may indicate increasing deferred replacement or maintenance cost. - The rating is inconclusive due to an inconsistent trend over the past three years and the trend results being under ten percent.
+The decrease in 2018 was due to the \$40+ million completion of the VT Mobile Aerospace and Engineering, Inc. maintenance, repair and overhaul expansion at the Pensacola International Airport.